rancher/terraform-provider-rancher2/website/docs/r/project.html.markdown

 ## Import

-Projects can be imported using the rancher Project ID
+Projects can be imported using the Rancher Project ID

 ```
 $ terraform import rancher2_project.foo <project_id>